AhmedMannai10/GhosChat-Android-App/README.md

 # GhosChat Android App and Server

 ## Description
-GhosChat is a simple Android app that allows users to create accounts, log in, and engage in chat room conversations.
+GhosChat is a Android app that allows users to create accounts, log in, and engage in chat room conversations.
 The app communicates with a Java server, leveraging Java Socket for authentication and chat functionality.
 The server relies on MySQL as the database backend.

 ## Key Features
 - **Public Chat:** Engage in lively conversations with other users in a public chat room.